mikewest/webappsec-mixed-content/proposed-level-2-roadmap.md

 4. User agents should **remove their shield UX more broadly**, perhaps following Safari's lead by removing it entirely, perhaps compromising based on use cases by moving it out of the address bar into developer tooling or extensions.

+5. User agents should treat insecure downloads initiated from secure contexts as blockable mixed content.
+To limit breakage, this measure may be restricted to high-risk downloads, e.g., executable file types.

 ## Questions